Mental Toughness and Training Consistency

 On race day, you cannot control the weather, the competition, or how your body decides to feel at kilometer 35.
 You can control your effort, your nutrition timing, your cadence, and your attitude.

-Focus exclusively on what you can control.
-Every time your mind drifts to the finish time or the competitor ahead of you, gently redirect it back to the process.
-What is my effort right now?
-When is my next gel?
-Am I running my race or someone else’s?
+Focus on what you can control (Kingston & Hardy, 1997).
+Every time your mind drifts to the finish time or the competitor ahead of you, redirect it back to the process.
+What is my effort right now, when is my next gel, am I running my race or someone else’s.

 How Tracking Data Builds Confidence and Accountability

-There is a reason that the most disciplined athletes are often the most diligent loggers.
-Training data does two things that are essential for mental toughness: it builds confidence and it creates accountability.
+The most disciplined athletes tend to be diligent loggers.
+Training data serves two functions essential for mental toughness: it builds confidence and it creates accountability (Harkin et al., 2016).

 Confidence Through Evidence